nickcherry/alexa-adventure/README.md

 ## Secrets

-All the app's sensitive data should reside in a `secrets.json`, where it will be excluded from version control.
-To copy the expected template for `secrets.json`, run the following from the project root:
+All the app's sensitive data should reside in a `secrets.json` file, which will be excluded from version control.
+To copy the expected template for this file, run the following from the project root:

 ```shell
 cp apps/adventure/secrets.template.json apps/adventure/secrets.json
 ```

-Then substitute valid credentials in for the placeholders.
-See [`apps/adventure/settings.js`](apps/adventure/settings.js) for usage.
+Then substitute valid credentials in for all placeholders.
+See [`apps/adventure/settings.js`](apps/adventure/settings.js) and [./deploy.sh](deploy.sh) for usage.

 ## Development Server